tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * [In-depth Parameter Tuning for SVC](https://medium.com/all-things-ai/in-depth-parameter-tuning-for-svc-758215394769)

-If time remains, remind students that most of the code they saw today is boilerplate and can be reused with little to no changes.
+If time remains, remind students that most of the code they saw today is boilerplate, and can be reused with little to no changes.
 From a high level, the steps to implement an SVM model include:

-1. Create the model with appropriate `kernel` parameters
+1. Create the model with appropriate `kernel` parameters.

-2. Fit the model
+2. Fit the model.

-3. Extract min and max decision boundaries and store in a mesh grid
+3. Extract min and max decision boundaries and store in a mesh grid.

-4. Execute the `decision_function` to get classifier scores for pre-existing data points
+4. Execute the `decision_function` to get classifier scores for pre-existing data points.

-5. Run the `predict` function to classify new data points
+5. Run the `predict` function to classify new data points.

 Ask for any questions before moving forward.

 ---

-### 16. Students Do: SVM Loan Approver (15 min)
+### 16. Student Do: SVM Loan Approver (15 min)

 Students are asked to update their loan approver with an SVM model and rerun the evaluation metrics.
 Students will then compare the performance of the SVM model with the Logistic Regression model.